pribalta/takagi_sugeno_kang_fuzzy_system/README.md

 ## Overview

-This repository contains the implementation of a fuzzy classifier following the formulation of a Takagi-Sugeno Fuzzy system.
+This repository contains the implementation of a fuzzy classifier following the formulation of a Takagi-Sugeno-Kang Fuzzy system.

 The classifier is built around two components:
 * C-Means clustering with the purpose of computing the firing levels relative to each input